geosolutions-it/MapStore2/docs/user-guide/top-bar.md

 **************************

-In each [MapStore](https://mapstore.geosolutionsgroup.com/mapstore/#/) resource, there is a navigation bar at the top that provides the main functionalities for managing the resource.
+In each [MapStore](https://mapstore.geosolutionsgroup.com/mapstore/#/) resource, there is a navigation bar at the top that provides some high level controls for managing the visualized resource as well as some generic ones for the application itself.

 <img src="../img/top-bar/top-bar.jpg" class="ms-docimage"/>